AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *[!UICONTROL Workload Balancer]*

-When a user attempts to make assignments in the [!DNL Workload] Balancer of a project, the user is redirected to a page with the following message:
+When a user attempts to make assignments in the [!DNL Workload Balancer] of a project, the user is redirected to a page with the following message:

-"An error has occurred and we are working to resolve the issue.
-To continue with your work, try refreshing this browser page."
+"[!UICONTROL An error has occurred and we are working to resolve the issue.
+To continue with your work, try refreshing this browser page.]"

 The user cannot navigate away from this page until they refresh the page.

-**Updated navigation to open the Summary panel for tasks and issues in the [!UICONTROL Workload Balancer]**
+**Updated navigation to open the [!UICONTROL Summary] panel for tasks and issues in the [!UICONTROL Workload Balancer]**

 *[!UICONTROL Workload Balancer]*

-Now, simply clicking a task or issue bar in the Workload Balancer opens the Summary Panel.
-Prior to this update, you had to click the Open Summary icon in the toolbar and then click on the task or issue.
+Now, simply clicking a task or issue bar in the [!UICONTROL Workload Balancer] opens the Summary Panel.
+Prior to this update, you had to click the [!UICONTROL Open Summary] icon in the toolbar and then click on the task or issue.
 This had proven a confusing experience that is now corrected.
-Alternatively, you can click the More menu next to the task or issue name, then click Open Summary.
+Alternatively, you can click the [!UICONTROL More] menu next to the task or issue name, then click [!UICONTROL Open Summary].

 **Group administrator cannot view details of users in the group**